Wildflower Growing 101

-Most familiar Texas wildflower species, such as bluebonnets and Indian paintbrush, are annuals.
-This means that the entire plant dies in the summer, during which time its seeds are ready to be dispersed for the coming year.
+Most familiar wildflower species, such as bluebonnets and Indian paintbrushes, are annuals.
+This means the entire plant dies in the summer, during which time its seeds are ready to be dispersed for the coming year.

 Birds and other creatures do much of the work, but a little human help is also beneficial.
-Once the flowers are completely dry and brittle—typically after the Fourth of July—use a weed wacker or lawn mower (with the mulch feature on) to cut the patch to a height of four to six inches.
+Once the flowers are completely dry and brittle—typically after the Fourth of July—use a weed wacker or lawn mower (with the mulch feature on) to cut the patch to a height of 4 to 6 inches.
 This assists seed dispersal while also reducing competition from unwanted weeds and grasses.

-From there, the cycle begins all over again with minimal effort from you.
-“The area will provide you with free seeds into perpetuity,” Native American Seed’s Cates says.
+From there, the cycle begins all over again with minimal effort.
+“The area will provide you with free seeds in perpetuity,” Cates says.
 “All you have to do is get the process started.”

 Know Thy Region